Images for illustrative purposes only

 NuvaRing should not be used by women who have diabetes or kidney, eye, nerve, or blood vessel damage.

 Just like other hormonal birth control medicines, some medications may interact with NuvaRing, making it less effective.

 Share with your doctor a list of all the medications you are taking or have recently taken before you start using NuvaRing.
 Discuss with your doctor the possibility of drug interactions with your current medications and the use of NuvaRing.

 How do I buy NuvaRing online?

 You can safely buy NuvaRing online at UK Meds.
-You will have first an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that NuvaRing is the right medication for your medical condition.